 By: Hassanatou Barry, Founder at The Babysitter Guru

 Can you imagine being forced by your employer to work from home because there is a global pandemic occurring taking the lives of hundreds every day and no one is allowed back into the office until further notice?
 Or are you faced with being furloughed or fired from a job you expected will be a steady stream of income for you and your family for the remainder of the year?
+So forced to work from home.
 Well… those scenarios are now a reality for many parents.

 - Incorporate 10 mins. breaks for every 30 mins. of school work